Sometimes we need to make small amendments to formulas to make them effective.

 Using Dynamic Criteria Range

-- The first is, instead of using curly brackets you need to use a named range (best way is to use a table) of your value.
+- The first is that, instead of using curly brackets you need to use a named range (the best way is to use a table) of your value.

 - And after that, you need to enter this formula by using Ctrl + Shift + Enter as a proper array formula.